Para-Lang/para-compiler/docs/source/installation.rst

     default that the file is executable and as such there should not be an issue when accessing it on Windows.

-Make ``parac`` available in the Command Line
+Make ``para`` available in the Command Line
 --------------------------------------------

-This step is entirely optional, though good if you want to have ``parac`` in a proper location, then you should do this.
+This step is entirely optional, though good if you want to have ``para`` in a proper location, then you should do this.

 Unix (Linux+MacOS)
 ^^^^^^^^^^^^^^^^^^

-On UNIX, we can simply create an alias for the parac executable.
+On UNIX, we can simply create an alias for the para executable.

 To edit the ``~/.bashrc`` file (The ``~`` means your home folder of your user) simply use a graphical editor, like Visual Studio Code (``code``) or in case you use a text-based user interface, use preferably ``nano``.

-Here, you can simply put the following at the end of the file to extend the path by our Para-C ``/bin`` path:
+Here, you can simply put the following at the end of the file to extend the path by our Para ``/bin`` path:

 .. code:: bash

-    alias parac="$DEST_PATH/bin/parac"
+    alias para="$DEST_PATH/bin/para"

 .. note::

-    Every time you change the location of the Para-C installation folder, the previous command will likely break, so make sure to put it into a safe place and leave it there from that point on!
+    Every time you change the location of the Para installation folder, the previous command will likely break, so make sure to put it into a safe place and leave it there from that point on!